GFynbo/100DaysofCode/Round1.md

 Little slower progress today with minimal development.
 Although I didn't get as much done, it was still productive and my understanding of the google maps api and javascript and expanding.
 Productive!
 ***
 *Productive progress, more tomorrow*

+## Day 18 - December 25th, 2017
+Just updated the looks of the profile page today as it is Christmas.
+***
+*Little progress, more tomorrow*